wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/perform-analytics-power-bi/includes/4-group-data.md

 Continuing with the previous example, you now want to edit the categories that make up your group.
 Right-click the group field in either the **Legend** bucket or the **Fields** pane, and then select **Edit Groups**.

 In the **Groups** window that displays is a list of the groups and the different items within those groups.
-The following image shows the **Cities with Sales > 500k** group and its members, along with the **Other** group (**Cities with Sales < 500k**) that contains all other values that have not been put into the first group.
+The following image shows the **States with Sales > 500k** group and its members, along with the **Other** group (**States with Sales < 500k**) that contains all other values that have not been put into the first group.
 If you refresh your data, and new items appear in the ungrouped values list, they'll all go into the **Other** group.

 > [!div class="mx-imgBorder"]
 > [![Edit group](../media/4-edit-group-ssm.png)](../media/4-edit-group-ssm.png#lightbox)